I Also Went to Ireland to Fix Myself

 Again I arrived about an hour before check-in officially started, and in stark contrast to the hospitality I found in Belfast, nothing in this hostel was free.
 Early check-in, towels, toiletries, breakfast, and tours were all offered for an additional fee.
 Even the portable phone chargers available in the lobby were rented out by the hour.
 I sat upstairs until exactly 3pm, eating some train station snacks.

 I made the mistake of waiting a minute too long to go back downstairs.
 There were dozens of people and twice as many backpacks in the lobby crowding the check-in kiosks.
 I channeled a patience I didn’t know I had and 30 minutes later, thanks in part to their painfully slow elevators, I was in my room on the 9th floor.
-I was rewarded yet again, this time with a bottom bunk.
+And I was rewarded yet again, this time with a bottom bunk.

 I ventured out across Ha’Penny Bridge and over to Temple Bar, where I had some pizza at Pi across from The Temple Bar.
-I had no interest in seeing the Guinness Storehouse (I don’t drink beer) or the Book of Kells (overpriced, if you ask me).
-Ireland has tried to tell me, over and over again, that not every “must-see” needs to be my must-see.
-I’ll be flying from Dublin (DUB) to Edinburg (EDI) at the end of the month, and plan on visiting the Emigration Museum and The Portal.
-And with that in mind, I went back to the hostel for a disappointingly silent night in my hostel room.
-My roommates didn’t speak to me, I didn’t speak to them, and they didn’t speak to each other.
+I passed on seeing the Guinness Storehouse (I don’t even like beer) and the Book of Kells (overpriced, if you ask me), even though I thought the content might have been worth it.
+Ireland keeps telling me, over and over again, that not every “must-see” needs to be my must-see.

 After a couple hours of sleep, I packed up again and walked back to the train station.
 I might be more familiar with Connolly Station than I am with Dublin City Centre at this point.
 Nonetheless, I boarded the train to Ceannt Station.
 Across the street, on the corner of Eyre Square, is Galway City Hostel, where I had reserved a bed in a mixed dorm.
 I walked in, again around 2 pm, just as the housekeepers were finishing my room.
 Thankfully, the friendly staff let me check in early and said I could pick any bed.
 They also told me about their free breakfast, “Tea & Treats” in the afternoon, and group dinner in the evenings.
 This was the hospitality I was looking for in Dublin.

-Before my sad excuse for another night’s sleep, I got dressed in my nicest outfit and walked through Eyre Square to The Sweater Shop, a family-owned business specializing in Aran knitwear.
-I purchased a colorful pair of wool socks and a knitted sheep keychain, both made in Ireland.
 With a gift bag in hand, I went next door to another family-owned business, a vegetarian restaurant called Food 4 Thought.
-After a delicious panini and side salad, I strolled back to the hostel.
-On the way, I made sure to stop and listen to some local kids busking in the street.
+I sat outside to enjoy the wonderful weather and, more importantly, the vibe.
+After a delicious panini with salad and crisps, I strolled back to the hostel.
+On the way, I made sure to stop and listen to some talented local kids busking in the street.

 In the morning, I found myself in a familiar situation: feeling tired but awake and hungry but nauseous.
 Yet again, I seriously debated skipping the full-day Cliffs of Moher tour I had booked with Galway Tour Company.
 But this tour cost $94 and I couldn’t bear to waste it.
 I sipped on a glass of orange juice and slapped raspberry jam on a piece of Irish soda bread before leaving to locate my tour bus.